heysokam/ngl/doc/tech.md

 **Draw Call**:
 Individual order to the GPU to draw something.
-This could be a batch, instance or single-object call.
+This could be batched geometry, instanced objects or a single-object.

 ## Overview
 A technique defines a rendering style, which is made of one or more phases.